 Students requiring an official transcript or need information including ordering, how to receive and costs, please visit the University Registrar – Transcripts.

 The Certificate in Law is governed by the academic integrity policy adopted and adhered to by the Queen’s University Faculty of Law.

 Once students have completed requirements for the Certificate in Law program, apply to graduate within SOLUS.
-There are two convocation ceremonies; one in Spring (mid-June) or Fall (mid-November).
+There are two convocation ceremonies; Spring (mid-June) and Fall (mid-November).
 If unsure or would like to double check all Certificate in Law requirements have been satisfied, email the Certificate in Law Program Coordinator, Amanda Blair at email@example.com.

 On-campus students wanting to receive both diploma and Certificate in Law at their home faculty ceremony should indicate when applying to graduate in SOLUS that they are attending home faculty ceremony but not Law ceremony.
 If you are not a dual student, you are invited to attend the Law ceremony.